Geoffrey Rees: Career

 Having become a fellow of the Royal Society of Arts in 1994, in 2003 he was honoured as Commander of the Order of the British Empire in recognition of his services to education.

-He announced, on 5 February 2009, that he would be retiring as Principal of Ivybridge Community College at the end of the year, after holding the position for 22 years.
+He announced, on 5 February 2009, that he would be retiring from his post as principal of Ivybridge Community College at the end of the year, after holding the position for 22 years.

 Personal life

-Rees has always enjoyed sporting activity, and includes completing the London Marathon amongst his personal achievements.
-Before teaching, Mr Rees was an avid rugby union player in his native Wales and went on to Captain the Cambridge University team in a successful Varsity match against Oxford University.

 Rees is the middle child of Sidney and Mary Rees.
-He has an older brother Brian, and a younger sister Mandy.
+He has an older brother Brian (a rugby international), and a younger sister Mandy.

+Before teaching, Rees was a rugby union player in his native Wales and went on to Captain the Cambridge University team in a Varsity match against Oxford University.